LunaVelez-lab/RNAseq-analysis-scripts/README.md

 # RNAseq-analysis-scripts
-General scripts for analyzing RNAseq
+This repository contains scripts for analysing and RNAseq data